The Best Castle Itinerary From Donegal to Galway, Ireland

 As we briefly stated, this route from Donegal to Galway is quite long, so if time permits and you need to relax for the day, we recommend staying the night at Ballynahinch Castle Hotel.
 Ballynahinch Castle Hotel is one of Ireland’s finest luxury castle hotels in a gorgeous, private 700 acre estate of woodlands.
 For those who want to escape surrounded by nature, this is the perfect castle hotel for you.
 Ballynahinch Castle Hotel overlooks the Owenmore River known for its famous salmon fishery and have the 12 Bens Mountain range as its backdrop.

 When you are not enjoying your luxurious room, enjoy the fresh air while participating in one of the many activities offered on the estate.
 Guests can enjoy clay shooting, fly fishing, hiking, cycling and more.

+If you want to extend your castle itinerary a little further, look into spending the night at Dromoland Castle.
 We hope this itinerary from Donegal to Galway has been useful to plan your Ireland road trip.